Universal-Connect-Project/ucw-app/README.md

     1. For docker: `docker compose up`
     1. For node: `npm run dev`

+## ENV credentials

+You will need to create an account for each

 ## Authentication

 The express endpoints exposed in these repositories don't provide any authentication.
 You will need to fork the repo if you want to add your own authentication.